 Organizations with a strong culture that emphasize the importance of learning new concepts are more likely to have innovative breakthroughs.
 And a strengths-based development program can result in employees who are up to 15% more engaged on the day-to-day.

-Now that you know what a corporate training program is - what makes it effective?
-Here are some key elements to include in designing your plan.
+Now that you know what a corporate training program is, what makes it effective?
+Here are 7 key elements to include when designing your plan:

 Make sure your training programs are both relevant and actionable.
 The secret sauce lies in training that’s developed with advice from people who actually know what they're talking about - coaches, training leaders, industry experts, etc.

 Nobody wants to sit through a dry, boring lecture.
 A training program should be engaging and interactive.
-For instance, the classes in Elevate Academy are delivered in chunks of just 5 to 10 minute segments.
+For instance, the classes in Elevate’s Learning Library are delivered in chunks of just 5 - 10 minute segments.
 Each one has a prompt that requires participants to actually digest and apply what they've learned.

 Your training objectives need to be aligned to your company's overall business goals.
 That way, everyone will know that your training isn't just benefiting individuals, but also the company as a whole.
 If you can't identify what goals to align the training with, it might be time to design or choose another one.

-According to McKinsey, the majority (nearly 90%!) of employers admit to having an existing skills gap (or predict that they will have one in the near future).
-That gap could lead to an $8.5 trillion deficit in revenue within the next ten years.
-It's not about lacking people to get the job done - it's about lacking people with the right skills.
+According to McKinsey, nearly 90% of employers admit to having an existing skills gap (or predict that they will have one in the near future).
+That gap could lead to an $8.5 trillion deficit in revenue within the next 10 years.
+It's not about lacking people to get the job done, it's about lacking people with the right skills.

 It's important to get a variety of perspectives on what's working (and not working) in your training program.